Home / ORPAS Application Guide / ORPAS – McMaster University

 • The degree must be completed from an accredited institution.

-• Applicants may apply in the fourth year of their degree but must provide proof of graduation prior to June 30 of the year they are accepted into the program.
+• Applicants may apply in the fourth year of their undergraduate degree but must provide proof of graduation prior to June 30 of the year they are accepted into the program.

 MSc (SLP): Sub-Grade Point Average (GPA) Calculation